-(Supersedes all Previous Versions of the Memo)
+(Supersedes all Previous Versions of this Memo)

-To: New York City Hourly Employees Not Working under the Service Contract Act
+To: Linguists (other than Analytic Linguists) Working in New York City under the Service Contract Act under Wage Determination 1987-0989

 From: Joseph Citrano, Vice President

 Re: Paid Sick Leave

 As Metlang previously informed you, New York City adopted the Earned Sick Time Act ("ESTA") that entitles employees who work at least eighty (80) hours per year within New York City to certain paid sick leave.
 Eligible employees may accrue up to forty (40) hours of paid sick leave per year from scheduled assignments within New York City.
 The law provides that paid sick leave can be used for the following purposes: